geunee20/geunee20.github.io/_posts/2024-06-20-Controller-Design-Day-6.md

 1. **LQR Controller for Stabilization**:
    I will implement a Linear Quadratic Regulator (LQR) controller, which can be seen as an upgraded version of the pole placement method.
 LQR offers several advantages:
    - It provides a systematic way to find the optimal feedback gain matrix.
-   - It allows us to balance the trade-off between control effort and state regulation through the Q and R matrices.
+   - It allows me to balance the trade-off between control effort and state regulation through the Q and R matrices.
    - It often results in more robust control compared to simple pole placement.

    By implementing LQR, I aim to achieve better stabilization performance, especially for larger initial angles around the upright position.